Published on January 5th, 20170

 TINA.org reached out to Jeunesse for comment but the company has not responded.
 Check back for updates.

-For more of TINA.org’s coverage of Jeunesse, click here.
+For more on lawsuits filed against Jeunesse and TINA.org’s coverage of the company, click here.

 Multi-Level Marketing – a way of distributing products or services in which the distributors earn income from their own retail sales and from retail sales made by their direct and indirect recruits.